Spider-Man: Far From Home postcredits scenes, explained

 It does raise the question of what the Skrulls have been doing since the events of Captain Marvel, when they left Earth to search for a habitable planet where their race could live.
 Maybe even more people have been replaced by the shapeshifters...

-Spider-Man: Far From Home a perfect Endgame epilogue: Swing back into the MCU with Tom Holland's Peter Parker in this joyous globetrotting adventure.
+Spider-Man: Far From Home review -- A perfect Avengers: Endgame epilogue: Spoiler-free: Swing back into the Marvel Cinematic Universe with Tom Holland's Peter Parker and meet Jake Gyllenhaal's Mysterio in this joyous globetrotting adventure.

-New Stranger Things clothing lets you wear Demogorgons.: The Netflix hit inspires an H&M collection from another dimension -- the 1980s.

 Discuss: Spider-Man: Far From Home postcredits scenes, explained